-Gentoo Linux derivatives can be the ideal choice for the professional Linux users who don’t want to compromise about the system stability and performance.
+Gentoo Linux derivatives can be ideal for professional Linux users who don’t want to compromise system stability and performance.
 Some of you might know nothing about Gentoo Linux.
 Unlike other Linux distributions like Ubuntu, Kali, etc., Gentoo is quite unfamiliar.

 This uniqueness of the Gentoo Linux is kind of a two-edged sword.
 You get smooth performance and stability because you are building this thing as per your computer’s capability.
 On the other hand, the time and hassle required for building it lead to frustration, which eventually drives the beginners away.

-But there are some derivatives or customized variants of Gentoo Linux that removes the limitations of this operating system and makes it more user-friendly towards the beginners.
+But there are some derivatives or customized variants of Gentoo Linux that remove the limitations of this operating system and make it more user-friendly for beginners.
 These are not official variants.
 Rather the Gentoo Linux enthusiasts and developers all over the world are contributing to these derivatives to give the normal users the taste of Gentoo Linux.

 Best Gentoo Linux Derivatives

 We all know that Ubuntu and its derivatives are most popular among Linux users.
 Ubuntu has a lot of derivatives.
 But, Gentoo, on the other hand, has a limited userbase.
 This thing leads to a small number of Gentoo derivatives out there.

 But still, if you want to try out Gentoo, you have to choose one of them.
 This is why we are here.
 We have tested out all the derivatives of Gentoo Linux that are currently available or has a userbase.
 Then we compiled this list of the 10 best Gentoo-based Linux derivatives so that you can choose your next pick from here.

 1. Sabayon Linux